NotWoods/monochrome/README.md

 npm install
 ```

 Once the modules are installed, just run a web server.
-Thanks to
+Thanks to Vite, no build
-[Snowpack](https://www.snowpack.dev/), no build step is needed to test the
+step is needed to test the program.
-program.

-To generate the Service Worker, run `npm run sw`.

 ## Licensing